Child and Adolescent Individual Therapy

 Gene Nisja, MA, LMFT

 If anxiety and depression are holding you back from reaching your full potential, you are not alone.
 I understand how that happens to people and ways to move you to a better place.
 I have counseled others for more than 25 years in a variety of settings and can use what I have learned to help you replace nonproductive behaviors and propel you into reaching your full potential.
 If you are in a position of leading others, I am in a unique position to provide support to help you maximize your leadership role.
-I am on the leadership team in a hospital setting and I recently passed an exit exam after a six-month self-directed course in Lean Process Theories.
+I am on the leadership team in a hospital setting and I recently earned a Bronze Certification in Lean Process.
 I can assist you in understanding how to remove waste and assist your business in operating more efficiently.
 I can leverage my experience as a therapist and a leader.
 I use cognitive behavioral techniques to treat anxiety and depression.
 I approach therapy with humility and gratitude as a foundation of my approach.Education:

-- Master’s Degree in Counseling Psychology (2001), St. Mary's University of Minnesota
+Master’s Degree in Counseling Psychology (2001), St. Mary's University of MinnesotExperience:

 - Individual therapy